EriksenJ/ra_guide/README.md

 ```

-# Ensuring Reproducibility
+# Automation

-- All results in projects should be reproducible.
-In a simple project with a couple of R scripts this could be ensured by having a `master.R` script that runs all the scripts.
-But this often becomes too cumbersome in projects involving more than a few scripts and/or large datasets that need to be processed.
+- We automate everything that can be automated.
+This implies writing scripts to do all data cleaning and analysis.
+- We use `make` to run all project code.
+	- Generally, we want to be able to delete all files in output folders, type `make all` on the command line, and have all output files reappear just as they were before.

-## Build tool - MAKE
+## Build tool - `make`

 - Build tools generally help run your project code in the right order based on a set of rules that specify output targets and inputs, including code files.
 Some examples of more advanced build tools include `snakemake`, and `cmake`.
 While great, I have generally found that these modern build tools are not available on the secure servers hosted at Statistics Denmark, where a substantial part of my project code resides.
 - We generally use the slightly more archaic `make`.